Target audience: You have already participated in this activity – Knowing how to swim is mandatory

 Instructions in the Haut-Languedoc Natural Park

-You will cross the Haut Languedoc Regional Natural Park and private properties, respect them.
+You will be crossing the Haut Languedoc Regional Natural Park and private properties; please respect them.

-Be kind to swimmers and fishermen, your respect will be their courtesy.
+Be courteous to swimmers and fishermen; your respect will be appreciated.

 Things to know about waste